Prometheus-X-association/release-guidelines/functional-testing.md

 * **Automated Scenarii:**
     * Defined in GitHub repositories as code.
-    * GitHub Actions will be used to instantiate test environments.
+    * GitHub Actions will be used to instantiate test environments using docker-compose.yml in the repository, and load data used in the test environment
-    * k6 will be employed as the load testing tool to simulate user behavior and validate the functionality under stress.
+    * k6 will be employed as the client tool to simulate user behavior with various levels of traffic and generate reports.
     * These tests should include setup, execution, and teardown phases.

 * **Manual Testing:**